elucian/bee/syntax/composite.md

 ## String

+Bee has 3 kind of strings: {S, U, X} and single symbol encoding: { A }

+* A: Is UTF32 encoded symbol;
-* S: strings are arrays data structures with limited capacity;
+* S: Is an array of A with a fix capacity;
-* U: strings are _tries_ data structures (radix tree) having unlimited capacity;
+* U: Is UTF8 encoded string with unlimited capacity;
-* A: can be used to create arrays of ASCII characters compatible with C strings;
+* X: Is UTF8 encoded radix tree with unlimited capacity;

+**Note:**
+* A: literals are looking like this: U+003F
+* A: literals can look also like this: '?'

+### Single quoted strings

+Single quoted strings are Unicode strings with limited capacity of 1024 bytes.

 ```
 -- two compatible representation of strings